cobbr/cobbr.io/_posts/2017-11-14-AbstractSyntaxTree-Based-PowerShell-Obfuscation.md

 ![AST Obfuscation 7]({{site.baseurl}}/assets/images/tree-obfuscation-7.png)

-We now see that there are two parameters in the larger ParamBlockAst.
+We now see that there are two parameters in the larger `ParamBlockAst`.
 So far we have focused on the first ParameterOne parameter.
 So again we apply the obfuscation we have already found for this first parameter:

 ![AST Obfuscation 8]({{site.baseurl}}/assets/images/tree-obfuscation-8.png)

 Of course, we can do very similar things to the second parameter, ParameterTwo.
-We can rearrange the Attributes in the AttributeAst of ParameterTwo, the same way we did with the first parameter:
+We can rearrange the Attributes in the `AttributeAst` of ParameterTwo, the same way we did with the first parameter:

 ![AST Obfuscation 9]({{site.baseurl}}/assets/images/tree-obfuscation-9.png)

 But the parameters themselves can be reordered!
-So we switch the order of the entire ParameterAsts within the ParamBlockAst:
+So we switch the order of the entire `ParameterAst`s within the `ParamBlockAst`:

 ![AST Obfuscation 10]({{site.baseurl}}/assets/images/tree-obfuscation-10.png)